SoniaRuiz/splicing-accuracy-manuscript/README.md

 All supplementary tables can be accessed through Zenodo using the DOI: [10.5281/zenodo.7732872](https://zenodo.org/record/7732872)

 ## Databases
-All SQLite databases used in the *'Splicing accuracy varies across human introns, tissues and age'* paper, can be freely downloaded from [this website](https://rytenlab.com/browser/app/splicing_accuracy_manuscript_databases).
+All SQLite databases used in the *'Splicing accuracy varies across human introns, tissues, age and disease'* paper, can be freely downloaded from [this website](https://rytenlab.com/browser/app/splicing_accuracy_manuscript_databases).

 ## Tested Environments
 The code included within this repository has been successfully tested on: